elastic/kibana/x-pack/plugins/alerting/README.md

 **useSavedObjectReferences.extractReferences**

 This function should take the rule type params as input and extract out any saved object IDs stored within the params.
 For each saved object ID, a new saved object reference should be created and a saved object reference should replace the saved object ID in the rule params.
-This function should return the modified rule type params (with saved object references, not IDs) and an array of saved object references.
-Note that any extracted saved object reference name must not start with the prefix `action_`, which is reserved for use by the framework.
+This function should return the modified rule type params (with saved object reference name, not IDs) and an array of saved object references.

 **useSavedObjectReferences.injectReferences**